Flight #888 left Boston at 11:07 on June sixth. Almost fifteen minutes went by before the first passenger’s brain turned to liquid.

 And there it was: an insignificant rectangle of stone, jutting up from the ground at a crisp right angle.

-Maryanne Henry Poore.
-Born three years after Neil graduated high school; died two years after his incarceration.
+MARYANNE HENRY POORE JUNE SIXTH, 1984 – OCTOBER TWENTY-THIRD, 2002.
+Born two years after Neil graduated high school; died two years after his incarceration.

 Neil recognized the quote carved into her headstone, but he couldn’t place it.
 The stroke of death is as a lover’s pinch, which hurts and is desired.
 What was that?
 Shakespeare?
 Milton?